-The information on this page is correct to July 1, 2021
+The information on this page is correct to January 30, 2022 and subject to change.

 District 112 update

-The area covered by District 112 is currently at Alert Level 1, meaning that clubs can meet in person.
-Some clubs may choose to either meet online or offer a “hybrid” format which mixes the two.
+At all settings, clubs may continue to either meet online or offer a “hybrid” format which mixes the two.
 The normal online format is Zoom, although any format may be used.

 Even if your club is not meeting online, that is no reason for YOU to miss out!